Verifiable secures $17M for its API that manages healthcare provider information – TechCrunch

 Verifiable works with companies like Lyra Health, Talkspace, Modern Health, Headway, Wheel, Quartet Health, Forward and provider networks to automate credentialing, compliance processes and provider operations.

 “We have seen significant growth from customers and users over the past year,” Macario said.
-“We are making hundreds of thousands of unique verifications and will continue to double down on providers, use cases and insurance providers.”
+“We are making hundreds of thousands of unique verifications and will continue to double down on providers, use cases and payers.”